Private International Law One-Week Seminar

 This program is designed for experienced legal practitioners who wish to expand their knowledge of private international law.
 Topics include operating law across national borders and methods of resolving international disputes as well as international aspects of jurisdiction, choice of law, judgment enforcement, forum choice, process service, taking of evidence, foreign sovereign immunity, extraterritorial regulation of antitrust, securities, and other national laws.

-This program draws law school faculty from the University of California, Davis, and other distinguished law schools, as well as outstanding legal practitioners and business experts representing major California firms that perform international legal work.
+This program draws law school faculty from the University of California, Davis, as well as outstanding legal practitioners and business experts representing major California firms that perform international legal work.

-July 16-20, 2018.
+Dates TBD, falling between second week of July and first week of August, 2020.
 The Orientation in U.S.A.
 Law course is not a prerequisite for any of the one-week seminars.

 Classes are held at the University of California, Davis, School of Law.